 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/7775/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-This online calculator calculates p-value for one sided and two sided tests given the z-score.
-For quick recap of what p-value is, you can find citation from wikipedia just below the calculator.
+This online calculator calculates the p-value for one-sided and two-sided tests given the z-score.
+For a quick recap of what p-value is, you can find citations from Wikipedia just below the calculator.

 The p-value or probability value or asymptotic significance1